pholeth/GptTeacher/blog.md

 ### React Native (RN) components

-Built on top of the React concepts, React Native also operates around the UI components and the flow of component states and properties updates, it also updates the UI automatically.
+Going further to the React Native, built on top of the React concepts, React Native also operates around the UI components and the flow of component states and properties updates, it also updates the UI automatically.
 The whole React thing is also applied here.
 However, there are 2 main differences with the React Web on the surface,

 - Instead of HTML components, RN provides the whole new and core set of native UI components.
 For example, `<div>` becomes `<View />` and `<p>` or `<span>` become `<Text />`.
 It is called **native** since these components will look like a native component in the target platform.